 Butterknife will inhabit participants dreams far after they've finished riding it.
 It's one of the marquee trails on the 30 & 40 Grand courses with tight singletrack and fun technical features laid out across moonscape terrain.
 Completing this section announces a riders arrival as a bonafide mountain biker.

-After finishing Butterknife, refilling water and nutrition (provided by GU Energy Labs) at Aid Station #2...
+After finishing Butterknife, refilling water and nutrition (provided by GU Energy Labs) at Butterknife Aid Station...

 30 Grand'ers point their bike uphill for an extended dirt road climb back to Little Park Trailhead.
 Once at the top, use caution while descending Little Park Rd. to Little Park Aid Stations (also the 1st Aid Station of the day).

 40 Grand'ers point their bikes downhill and follow the fast descent on Windmill Road to the Gunnison River.
 Upon reaching the bank of the Gunnison, be sure to have a look around at the orangish red rock cliffs and flowing river for a striking contrast like no where else on the planet.

 A right turn on the Tabeguache trail will begin the descent to Rough Canyon.
-1,000 feet in two rocky fast miles, this is a very fun descent.
-Aid Station #3 and a Medic Station await riders at the bottom of the Rough Canyon crossing.
-With a proper monsoon, riders may be greeted with a water fall and flowing water too.
+1,000 feet of down in two rocky fast miles, this is a very fun descent.
+Bangs Canyon Aid Station and a Medic Station await riders at the bottom of the Rough Canyon crossing.
+With a proper monsoon, riders may be greeted with a water fall and flowing water.

 From the bottom, participants will get to climb a 1.5 mile section of slickrock to the Bangs Canyon TH.
 It's righteous.
-Note, one section offers plenty of bandwidth to pass however getting to close to the edge could prove fatal.
+Note, a section of this climb offers plenty of bandwidth to pass however getting to close to the edge could prove fatal.
 Please remember to look where you want to go, not where you don't.
 We encourage all to dismount their bikes if they'd like to get a more intimate look at the slick rock cliff along the Rough Canyon climb out.

-After reaching the top, participants will enter and descend Little Park Road to Aid Station #1/4.
+After reaching the top, participants will enter and descend Little Park Road to Little Park Aid Station.
 Please use caution on Little Park Road.

 15, 30 & 40 Grand'ers reunite on the same route from here forward.

-After resupplying at Aid Station #1/4, riders continue down Little Park Road a short way to the start of Andy’s making a left turn onto the singletrack trail (use caution when crossing the paved road to the trail).
+After resupplying at Little Park Aid Station, riders continue down Little Park Road a short way to the start of Andy’s making a left turn onto the singletrack trail (use caution when crossing the paved road to the trail).
 The beginning of Andy’s is steep and has some technical moments with a little bit of exposure.
 Please ride with caution.
 Enjoy the fun challenges it offers while traversing multi-colored rock and soil, and the twisty nature of the trail.
 The trail descends to the bottom of No Thoroughfare Canyon then ascends a rerouted climb (now 100% rideable, thank you BLM & COPMOBA).
 Caution should be used as the trail is a bench cut and there is some exposure (although the pictures make it look worse than it is).
 Upon cresting the top, riders will navigate several miles of whoop-inspiring descent.

 Andy’s climbs up a series of switchbacks to join Eagle’s Tail for the final exclamation point on the course.
 The descent down the lower portion of Eagle’s Tail is rocky singletrack with some keynote pieces and some fun challenges including two hairpin switchbacks built for sustainability utilizing a rock armoring technique (exploits of the local trail builder prowess).
 The final turns of the trail bring riders back to the Pet-e-kes trail for a few hundred yards of fun.
 Then the course rejoins the original section of the Tabeguache Trail through the gully and out to the trailhead.

 A right turn onto Monument Road gives riders a fast, paved return to town.
 As with riding on any roadways in America, please abide by the rules of the road.
 Always use caution and watch for cars.
 At the intersection with Broadway, riders should turn right and cross over the Colorado and the railroad tracks and follow the coned lane (re-trace egress route in reverse) onto Main Ave.
 Completing the course earns riders a satiating beverage, a high-five and an increase in their level of 'cool' by one notch...two notches if it's your first organized mountain bike event.